temporalio/proposals/ruby/sdk-lightweight.md

 - For the same exact reasons it is not feasible to use non-namespaced methods for workflow

-- Similar to activities it should be possible to define multiple workflows per class, however this will not be allowed to avoid a perception of a shared state between workflows
+- Similar to activities it should be possible to define multiple workflows per class, however this will not be allowed to avoid a perception of a shared state between workflows and allow for class-level "decorators"

 ## Start a workflow